Guidance on completion of a CPRD Research Data Governance (RDG) Application

 Data deletion

 CPRD Dataset Agreement Terms and Conditions state that applicants will need to provide evidence that any received datasets have been deleted no later than 12 months following receipt.
-Applicants are required to keep a register of any copies made and will be asked to provide data destruction certificates for all copies or backups.
+Applicants are required to keep a register of any copies made and must provide data destruction certificates for all copies or backups at the end of the contract period.

 Confidentiality of research protocols

 All research applications to the CPRD RDG process are held securely and confidentially at the CPRD.
-No information about study applicants or protocol content are released to third parties, other than in accordance with CPRD’s Transparency Policy, without first seeking the agreement of the Chief Investigator of the study.
+No information about study applicants or protocol content are released to third parties, other than in accordance with CPRD’s Transparency Policy or for use by the CPRD license administrators for data monitoring purposes, without first seeking the agreement of the Chief Investigator of the study.
 Only applicants named on the research protocol can make enquiries about the protocol.

 Ethical review of protocols

-CPRD has obtained ethical approval from a National Research Ethics Service Committee (NRES), for all purely observational research using anonymised CPRD data; namely, studies which do not include patient involvement (which is the vast majority of CPRD studies).
-CPRD RDG committees review protocols for feasibility, public health benefits/risks and information governance risks, but may recommend that study-specific ethical approval is sought if ethical issues arise in relation to an individual study.
+CPRD has obtained ethical approval from a National Research Ethics Service Committee (NRES) for all purely observational research using anonymised CPRD data; namely, studies which do not include patient involvement (which is the vast majority of CPRD studies).
+CPRD RDG committees review protocols for feasibility and research team expertise/experience, public health benefits/risks and information governance risks, but may recommend that study-specific ethical approval is sought if ethical issues arise in relation to an individual study.
 Separate ethical approval will be required for any study which includes any form of direct patient involvement.

 Voluntary registration of CPRD RDG approved protocols

 Epidemiological studies are increasingly being included in registries of research around the world, including those primarily set up for clinical trials.
 To increase awareness amongst researchers of ongoing research, CPRD encourages voluntary registration of epidemiological research conducted using MHRA databases.
-This will not replace information on CPRD RDG -approved protocols that may be published on the CPRD website.
+This will not replace information on CPRD RDG - approved protocols that may be published on the CPRD website.
 It is for the applicant to determine the most appropriate registry for their study.
-Applicants should inform the RDG Secretariat on registering a protocol and provide the location.

 Reporting findings